A Jury Trial vs. a Bench Trial

 Call an Experienced McLennan County Criminal Defense Attorney Today

-Brett Pritchard at The Law Office of Brett H. Pritchard in McLennan County, Texas, is a dedicated criminal defense attorney with a wealth of experience guiding cases like yours toward beneficial resolutions.
-To learn more about how we can help you, please do not hesitate to contact or call at 254-501-4040 today.
+Brett Pritchard at the Law Office of Brett H. Pritchard in McLennan County, Texas, is a dedicated criminal defense attorney with a wealth of experience guiding cases like yours toward beneficial resolutions.
+To learn more about how we can help you, please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: